hashgraph/hedera-mirror-node/docs/configuration.md

 the AWS Default Credentials Provider Chain to handle the authentication for you, instead of providing your static access and secret keys in the config.
 This will also allow you to take advantage of alternative authorization modes such as [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).
-If the mirror node is configured to connect to an S3 bucket that requires authenticaion, and the static credentials are not provided in the config, the mirror node will default to using this provider.
+If the mirror node is configured to connect to an S3 bucket that requires authentication, and the static credentials are not provided in the config, the mirror node will default to using this provider.
 For more information and to see how you can set up your environment to take advantage of this, see
 [the AWS Credentials Documentation](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/credentials.html)